jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

 }
 {% endhighlight %}

-Let's see how this works.
+Let's see how all this works.

     scala> val die = discreteUniform(1 to 6)
     die: Distribution[Int] = <distribution>